 Externally, hemp seed oil is used in cosmetic products such as moisturisers (which don’t clog the pores) and in beautiful, nourishing hair products.

-Come into your local CHS store to find out more about the range of Hemp products they have available.
+Come into your local CHS health store to find out more about the range of Hemp products they have available.